 International green bank formation

-CGC produced the first comprehensive evaluation of the green bank model’s potential in developing countries. (link to Hewlett study).
+CGC produced the first comprehensive evaluation of the green bank model’s potential in developing countries.
 This work led to a new surge of development and exploration of green banks across the globe.
 CGC worked closely with the Development Bank of Southern Africa to create the Climate Finance facility, the first green bank in a developing country and the first to secure a $56 million loan from the Green Climate Fund.
 CGC is now working towards green bank operation in a growing number of countries, including Rwanda.

 US federal advocacy

 CGC’s work first began in 2009 to create a national green bank in the U.S., and that work has continued for over a decade.
 In 2009, CGC worked with leaders on Capitol Hill to secure bi-partisan passage of green bank legislation in the House of Representatives, and bi-partisan support in committee in the Senate.
 Though legislation was not ultimately passed, this initial work sparked the green bank movement at the state and local level that we see today.
 Green Bank Acts were again introduced in the House and Senate in 2014, 2016 and 2017, each incorporating important updates based on the evolving landscape.

 The full evolution of the federal green bank idea is now embodied in the National Climate Bank Act, where for the first time since 2009 there is wide support in Congress and on the campaign trail to form a national green bank.